Fergus Ewing issues warning over conversion therapy ban plan

 The MSP for Inverness and Nairn cited the Gender Recognition Reform Bill, the deposit return scheme and plans to bring in new restrictions on fishing as policies which had been paused after public disquiet.

-He compared potential aspects of the forthcoming plans to ban conversion therpy as it could relate to family life with issues which led to the demise of the named person scheme.
+He compared potential aspects of the forthcoming plans to ban conversion therapy as it could relate to family life with issues that led to the demise of the named person scheme.

 READ MORE: SNP ministers to unveil conversion therapy ban proposals in January